-The California English Language Development Test (CELDT) is administered annually to all English Learners (EL) determine fluency level ("Beginning" to "Advanced").
+The California English Language Development Test (CELDT) is administered annually to all English Learners (EL) to determine fluency level ("Beginning" to "Advanced").
 EL students are placed with appropriately credentialed teachers and grouped in class based on proficiency level.
 All teachers use Specifically Designed Academic Instruction in English (SDAIE) methods to instruct EL students.
 English Language Development (ELD) is also provided for all EL students during a specific block of time each day.
+EL students are afforded the opportunity to receive support in core curriculum classes through afterschool tutoring.